rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

     rule['group'] = 'whitelist'
   end
   rule['name'] = symbol
-  rspamd_config:set_metric_symbol(rule)
+  Rspamd_config:set_metric_symbol(rule)
 end
 ~~~

 ## Difference between `config` and `rspamd_config`

 It might be confusing that there are two variables with a common meaning.
-(This is a legacy of older versions of rspamd).
+(This is a legacy of older versions of Rspamd).
 However, currently `rspamd_config` represents an object that can have many purposes:

 * Get configuration options: